dumyy/handpose/realtime_demo/readme.md

 ## realsense-lib install

-You can use pip install pyrealsense2 esaily.
+You can use pip to install pyrealsense2 esaily.

     sudo pip install pyrealsense2